afbat/Yang_Battocchio_AEJMC20_Brand_Auth_Poster_2/README.md

 Alterations include addition of the following categories: abstract, literature review, discussion and references.

 References were included using BibLaTex and a .bib file exported from a Zotero collection

+Admittedly, this file likely has a bit of sloppy code, as this was my first project and introduction to LaTex.
+Because I like to keep things interesting (apparently), I decided that creating a research poster on a very short turnaround timeline while negotiating an out-of-state move during the middle of a Pandemic was the PERFECT time to crash course myself in LaTex.

+Anyway, feel free to throw some feedback my way.
+This was fun but I'd like to improve on this skill moving forward.

+-a f